amalrajkp27/HRM-Project/README.md

    - Ensure `JWT_SECRET` is set in `.env`
    - Check token expiration (default: 30 days)

+5. **Email Not Sending**
+   - **Check backend terminal logs** for detailed error messages
+   - **"Invalid login" error:**
+     - Verify you're using Gmail **App Password**, not regular password
+     - Ensure 2-Factor Authentication is enabled on Gmail
+     - Generate a new App Password if needed
+   - **No email logs appearing:**
+     - Check `.env` file has all email variables set
+     - Restart backend server after updating `.env`
+     - Verify `EMAIL_SERVICE=gmail` is set
+   - **Emails going to spam:**
+     - Normal for testing with Gmail
+     - Ask recipients to mark as "Not Spam"
+     - For production, use SendGrid with verified domain
+   - **"Connection timeout" error:**
+     - Check your internet connection
+     - Verify firewall isn't blocking SMTP (port 587)
+     - Try using SendGrid instead of Gmail

+6. **Resume Upload Issues**
+   - Verify Cloudinary credentials in `.env`
+   - Check file size is under 5MB
+   - Ensure file format is PDF, DOC, DOCX, or ODT

 ## 📦 Dependencies

 ### Backend Dependencies